A Theory of Ex Post Rationalization: Statement of theory

-In our model, an agent chooses an action from a menu, then learns the state of the world, and then finally chooses an action from a second menu, which can depend on the first action.
+In our model, an agent chooses an action from a menu, then learns the state of the world, and then finally chooses an action from a second menu, which can depend on the first action and the state.

-We now define the model primitives. $\mathcal{A}_1$ denotes the \textit{first actions}; $\mathcal{A}_2$ denotes the \textit{second actions}; and $S$ denotes the \textit{states of the world}, with representative elements $a_1$, $a_2$, and $s$, respectively.
+We now define the model primitives. $\mathcal{A}_1$ denotes the \textbf{first actions}; $\mathcal{A}_2$ denotes the \textbf{second actions}; and $S$ denotes the \textbf{states of the world}, with representative elements $a_1$, $a_2$, and $s$, respectively.

-A \textit{decision problem} $D \equiv (A_1,A_2,F)$ consists of \begin{enumerate} \item a first-period menu $A_1 \subseteq \mathcal{A}_1$, \item and a second-period menu correspondence $A_2: A_1 \rightrightarrows \mathcal{A}_2$. \item a prior over states $F \in \Delta S$, \end{enumerate} We require that $A_1$ and $A_2$ be non-empty.
+A \textbf{decision problem} $D \equiv (A_1,A_2,F)$ consists of \begin{enumerate} \item a first-period menu $A_1 \subseteq \mathcal{A}_1$, \item and a second-period menu correspondence $A_2: A_1 \times S \rightrightarrows \mathcal{A}_2$. \item a prior over states $F \in \Delta S$, \end{enumerate} We require that $A_1$ and $A_2$ be non-empty.

-A \textit{utility function} is a function $v: \mathcal{A}_1 \times \mathcal{A}_2 \times S \rightarrow \Re$.
-The \textit{rationales} are denoted $\mathcal{V}$; these are a set of utility functions that the agent may adopt to justify her actions.
-The agent's \textit{material utility function} is denoted $u$, and we assume that $u \in \mathcal{V}$.
+A \textbf{utility function} is a function $v: \mathcal{A}_1 \times \mathcal{A}_2 \times S \rightarrow \mathbb{R}$.
+The \textbf{rationales} are denoted $\mathcal{V}$; these are a set of utility functions that the agent may adopt to justify her actions.
+The agent's \textbf{material utility function} is denoted $u$, and we assume that $u \in \mathcal{V}$.

 The set of rationales $\mathcal{V}$ captures the preferences that the agent regards as reasonable.
 For instance, the rationales could specify the agent's utility from consuming a good or service.
 Alternatively, rationales could specify the agent's subjective beliefs about some payoff-relevant event, with the observed state $s$ being a noisy signal about that event.